 Hence, after her experience at Shell, she started shaping her professional career in that direction.
 Her studies in technology entrepreneurship and management proved useful, and she was also able to develop successful industrial research projects at the National Centre for High Technology back in Costa Rica.

 In 2017, Audry joined Surge-on Medical as a project manager on a temporary basis and proved herself to be of unexpectedly great value to the company quite soon.
 Her passion, creative ways and strategic thinking paved her way into the management team.
 No case seems too complicated for Audry, who is equally capable of delivering great value in a grant proposal, at business pitching events and during business partner dealings.

 Following the strategy of the company, Audry makes sure that all operations take place as they should, from the technical to the business side.
-She oversees the quality control of the instruments and their manufacturing activities, manages the portfolio of research projects and personally handles distribution partnerships all over the world.
+She oversees the quality control and regulatory affairs of the instruments and their manufacturing activities, manages the portfolio of research projects and personally handles distribution partnerships all over the world.

 Thanks to her multi-cultural roots, Audry is fluent in Spanish, English and German, which enables her to interact with stakeholders from around the world.

 Benno Groosman, CEO of Surge-on Medical describes Audry as a person who “is very eager to keep developing herself, both by joining complicated projects on a hands-on basis, as well as by educating herself in and outside the work environment.
 For example, she is now in her post-master education accredited by PMI, and in Barcelona she’s currently taking extra management training with the EIT Health network.”